 Acceptance decisions are made on a rolling basis throughout the year for our 5 graduate terms.
 You can apply at any time and get a decision within days of submitting all required materials.
 To apply, simply contact an admission counselor, who can help you explore financial options.
 Your counselor can also walk you through the application process, which involves completing a graduate application ($40 fee) and providing undergraduate transcripts.

 Complex financial regulations have increased demand for accounting professionals.
-Career opportunities in this field are expected to grow 10 percent through 2026, faster than the average for all occupations according to the U.S. Bureau of Labor Statistics.*
+Career opportunities in this field are expected to grow 10% through 2026, faster than the average for all occupations according to the U.S. Bureau of Labor Statistics.*